-Employers may also be able to adopt informal overtime pay options.
-However, they must be cautious using such methods that are not governmentally sanctioned because employees may still make a claim for overtime pay.
 One such informal method is to not pay an employee for more than 8 hours on one workday but to allow the employee to leave early another day during the workweek to compensate for the extra time.
-Another informal method is to pay an employee on salary regardless of the actual number of hours worked.
-These workarounds do not meet the intent of Chinese labor laws and leave an employer susceptible to wage and hour claims.

 It is an employer’s best interest to remain compliant with Chinese labor laws.
-A professional company like NH Global Partners can ensure that you employ best practices for your business, including:
+A professional company like Horizons can ensure that you employ best practices for your business, including: